 At the end of the day, it’s up to you what frames you select.
 Be guided by your instincts and use the recommendations for guidance or to make decisions between multiple styles you like.

 Find Your Fit with Privé Revaux

 So, you’ve considered your face shape, size, and personal style.
 What’s next?
 The fun part: shopping for your new glasses!

-Find your perfect fit by exploring Privé Revaux’s wide selection of affordable sunglasses, prescription glasses, and readers available in an array of trendy styles.
+Find your perfect fit by exploring Privé Revaux’s wide selection of affordable sunglasses, blue light glasses, and readers available in an array of trendy styles.
 And remember, don’t take this process too seriously.
 If a pair of glasses catches your eye, make them yours!